-If you haven’t started to plan your holiday ecommerce campaigns yet, now’s the time — the holiday season is just around the corner!
+If you haven’t started your holiday e-commerce plan yet, now’s the time!

 Step #1: Review Last Year’s Holiday Campaign

-Before you jump into any planning for 2019, you need to spend some time reviewing last year’s campaign to see how it tallied up against your goals (feel free to skip this step if you’re running your first campaign this year!).
+So before you jump into any planning for 2020, it’s worth reviewing last year’s campaign (if you ran one) to see how it tallied up against your goals.

-When it comes to planning your holiday ecommerce campaign on social media, it’s important to start with the end in mind — your goals and KPIs!
+When it comes to planning your holiday e-commerce campaign, it’s important to keep your eyes on the prize.

-Holiday ecommerce campaigns are naturally very much focused on bottom-funnel goals, like conversions and sales.
+Holiday e-commerce campaigns are usually focused on bottom-funnel goals, like conversions and sales.

-But you can also incorporate some top-funnel goals into your strategy, like improving brand awareness, building engagement in your community, or even growing your email list.
+But you can also incorporate some top-funnel goals into your strategy, like building engagement in your community or growing your email list.

 Once you’ve decided on your goals (and the metrics to measure those goals), it’s a good time to nail down your timeline.